 - Be motivated and hard-working

 This SENCO course provides learners with the opportunities to explore professions like:

 - SEN Teacher

 No questions or answers found containing ''.

-Dear Aaliyah, Yes, the 'Child Safeguarding and Protection for Teachers' course is endorsed by TQUK, also accredited by CPD.
+Dear Nolene, The price of the course is £10 at the moment.
 ThanksThis was helpful.
 Thank you for your feedback.